David Ruggles: Later life

 Ruggles suffered from ill health, which intensified following the Darg case.
 In 1841, his father died, and Ruggles was ailing and almost blind.
-In 1842, Lydia Maria Child, a fellow abolitionist and friend, arranged for him to join a radical Utopian commune called the Northampton Association of Education and Industry, in the present-day village of Florence, Massachusetts.
+In 1842, Lydia Maria Child, a fellow abolitionist and friend, arranged for him to join a radical Utopian commune called the Ross Farm, operated by the Northampton Association of Education and Industry in Florence, Massachusetts.

 Applying home treatment upon hydropathic principles, he regained his health to some degree, but not his eyesight.
 He began practicing hydrotherapy, and by 1845, had established a "water cure" hospital in Florence.
 This was one of the earliest in the United States.
 Joel Shew and Russell Thacher Trall (R.T.
 Trall) had preceded him in using this type of therapy.
-Ruggles died in Florence in 1849, at the age of thirty-nine, due to a bowel infection.
+Ruggles died in Florence in 1849, at age 39, due to a bowel infection.